Deepfea/AdvCLUE/README.md

 **Chinese word segmentation dataset created by Peking University (PKU)** is designed to identify the sequence of words in a sentence.
 It is annotated from the news corpus of the People’s Daily.
 We collect 21000 data in PKU, 19056 for training and 1944 for testing.

-**The Chinese Language Understanding Evaluation of Winograd Schema Challenge (CLUEWSC2020)** is an anaphora/coreference resolution task, where the model decides whether a pronoun and a noun (phrase) in a sentence co-refer (binary classification).
+**The Chinese Language Understanding Evaluation of Winograd Schema Challenge (WSC)** is an anaphora/coreference resolution task, where the model decides whether a pronoun and a noun (phrase) in a sentence co-refer (binary classification).
 Sentences in CLUEWSC2020 are carefully chosen from 36 contemporary literary works in Chinese.
-We collect 1548 data in CLUEWSC2020, 1244 for training and 304 for testing.
+We collect 1548 data in WSC, 1244 for training and 304 for testing.
 \end{itemize}

 **Sentence pair tasks** contain pairwise associated data, whose labels represent relationships.
 Compared with single sentence tasks, the datasets evaluate whether models can understand the relationships between texts and perform higher-level text analysis.
 The selected datasets are shown as follows: